awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Job definition name<a name="jobDefinitionName"></a>

 `jobDefinitionName`
 When you register a job definition, you specify a name\.
-Up to 128 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.
+The name can be up to 128 characters in length\.
+It can contain uppercase and lowercase letters, numbers, hyphens \(\-\), and underscores \(\_\)\.
 The first job definition that's registered with that name is given a revision of 1\.
 Any subsequent job definitions that are registered with that name are given an incremental revision number\.
 Type: String
 Required: Yes